jsantiago611/quartz-bible/content/index.md

 ---
-title: Welcome to my Gospel Garden
+title: Welcome to my Digital Study Bible
 ---

-This is a blank Quartz installation.
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+Choose a Bible Book below and click/tap on anything that interests you.